rtCamp/Frappe-Manager/docs/reference/configuration.md

 ```

 !!! warning "Refused on image runtime"
     `developer_mode = true` cannot be combined with `runtime = "image"`.
-DocType authoring writes app *source* files, and standard doctypes only sync files into the database, never back, so those writes would land in the container's ephemeral layer and be lost on the next deploy. `fm create` rejects both the flag and a config overlay that sets it; demote with `fm update BENCHNAME --runtime mount` first.
+DocType authoring writes app *source* files, and standard doctypes only sync files into the database, never back, so those writes would land in the container's ephemeral layer and be lost on the next deploy. `fm create` rejects both the flag and a config overlay that sets it; demote with `fm update BENCH --runtime mount` first.

-**Change via:** `fm update BENCHNAME --developer-mode enable|disable` (needs an editable workspace: mount runtime)
+**Change via:** `fm update BENCH --developer-mode enable|disable` (needs an editable workspace: mount runtime)

 **See also:** [Environments guide](../guides/environments.md), [fm update command](../commands/update.md)